 Does this concern you?

-With such a high percentage initially believing Christianity is true, and then not believing not too long after high school, do you think that most Churches and youth groups are educating their students on actual evidences for what they believe, or preparing their students to effectively answer the challenges to their beliefs, challenges which they will face after high school?
+With such a high percentage initially believing Christianity is true, and then not believing not too long after high school, do you think that most Churches and youth groups are educating their students on actual evidences for what they believe, or preparing their students to effectively answer the challenges to their beliefs, challenges which they will face starting in and after high school?

 Statistics confirming this also show that if you are a Christian student who learns evidences for the truths of Christianity you have a greater than 95% probability of still believing the truths of Christianity after high school.